Relevance

 1. Deep Engagement with AI Agents, Automation, and No-Code Tools

-Jane Smith’s content is heavily focused on hands-on experimentation with AI agents, automation, and creative applications—often blending technical walkthroughs with practical, real-world use cases.
-She frequently shares not just the outcomes, but also the process, tools, and even templates for others to try.
+Jane Smith’s posts consistently showcase hands-on experimentation and practical applications of AI agents, especially in the context of automation, productivity, and creative projects.
+She often shares not just the outcomes, but also the process, tools, and even templates for others to try.

 Examples: